radars-eceillinois/ISRpy/README.md

 detect weak returns scattered from thermal level fluctuations encountered in ionospheres in thermal equilibrium.
-CSR's are smaller radar systems used in atmospheric and ionospheric research which can only detect stronger returns from the scattering medium caused by larger amplitude fluctuations caused by instabilities and turbulence.
+CSR's are smaller radar systems used in atmospheric and ionospheric research which can only detect stronger returns from the scattering medium caused by larger amplitude fluctuations in the medium amplified by instabilities and turbulence.

 Try "ISRpy.
 TAB" in iPython or Jupyter for methods and submodules...